mdkrieg/nodered-portable/README.md

 ```
 npm run make
 ```
-This will save the built program to the "./out" folder.
+This will save the compiled program to the "./out" directory (creating if needed).

 If the above fails you may need to install windows build tools using ***Administrator Prompt***
 ```